 The best method of filling gaps and holes is to place steel wool in the opening and then use silicone caulking to seal it up.
-Spray foam is not recommended as rats and mice can chew through it much easier.
+Spray foam is not recommended as rats and mice can chew through it much more easily.

 Ultrasonic Rat Repellents

 Ultrasonic devices to repel rats emit a high frequency sound that is thought to be annoying to rodents.
 If the rodent can hear the sound, it supposedly will nest elsewhere.
 You must use multiple devices as they do not transmit through walls into other rooms or around furniture.